neilasasa/neilasasa/README.md

 ### Hi there!
 My name is Neila Dutra 👋

 - 🔭 Junior Full-Stack Developer
-- 🌱 Studying REACT and Clean Code
+- 🌱 Studying REACT and Typescript
 - 📫 How to reach me: neilasasa@hotmail.com
 - 😄 Pronouns: she/her